FarronF/limerick-council-meetings/meetings/2019/09/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th July 2019.md

 proposals to dispose of land at Galvone Industrial Estate to Limerick City Build (Regen)

-Limited and the intention to bring a Section 183 Notice to the September Meeting of--- 3
+Limited and the intention to bring a Section 183 Notice to the September Meeting of
+---
+3

 Council in this regard, for approval.